[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 How to Step Up from Intermediate Level and Choose a Lifetime Instrument

-The sound of a Bass can vary dramatically depending on the wood and construction.
+The sound of Bass can vary dramatically depending on the wood and construction.
 In this article, we provide a thorough explanation from the perspective of a specialty store buyer—covering the appeal of high-end and vintage models, as well as recommended manufacturers—for those seeking a lifelong instrument without compromise.

 1. How to Choose a Manufacturer for a Lifetime Bass

-As you continue playing the Bass over time, specific concerns arise, such as “I want a sound that cuts through the ensemble more ” or “I want an instrument that’s easy to play and has stable intonation.”
+As you continue playing the Bass over time, specific concerns will arise, such as “I want a sound that cuts through the ensemble more ” or “I want an instrument that’s easy to play and has stable intonation.”
 When stepping up from the mass-produced Bass you first acquired to a high-end or vintage instrument that will last a lifetime, it is crucial to understand the philosophy and signature sound of each manufacturer (brand).

 1-1.
 The Crucial Difference Between Mass-Produced, High-End, and Vintage Models